steincastillo/timelapse/README.md

 ## What else do I need to know?
 * As the routine runs, it will display messages on the console to inform of the progress/status of the execution.
-* The routine will run on an infinite loop. to Stop execution pres ctrl+c
+* The routine will run on an infinite loop. to stop execution pres ctrl+c
 * The images capture are saved on JPEG format

 ## Legal stuff